Net worth: $106 billion

-The Microsoft magnate and one-time richest person in the world has made philanthropy his mission for many years now.
+The Microsoft magnate, farmland aficionado and one-time richest person in the world has made philanthropy his mission for many years now.

-In 2010, Bill and Melinda Gates joined their friend Warren Buffett in launching the Giving Pledge — a commitment by the world’s wealthiest to spend the majority of their wealth on society’s most pressing problems.
+In 2010, Gates and his then-wife Melinda Gates joined their friend Warren Buffett in launching the Giving Pledge — a commitment by the world’s wealthiest to spend the majority of their wealth on society’s most pressing problems.

-“It’s not a favor to kids to have them have huge sums of wealth,” he told This Morning in an interview.
+“It’s not a favor to kids to have them have huge sums of wealth,” Gates told This Morning in an interview.
 “It distorts anything they might do, creating their own path.”

-Mr. and Mrs. Gates will leave much of their wealth to their own Bill and Melinda Gates Foundation, which has a mission of wiping out poverty, disease and hunger worldwide.
+He and his ex-wife — they divorced in August after 27 years — will leave much of their wealth to their Bill & Melinda Gates Foundation, which has a mission of wiping out poverty, disease and hunger worldwide.

 Net worth: $400 million